 The next step

 So much language and communication can happen on communication devices when we use large grid sizes.
 For our AAC users to learn how to use all the words that are now available, they need to see us use them.
 We model, or point, to the words as we talk to the AAC user.

-Now it is time to personalize the vocabulary and the system for the AAC user.
+Another step is to personalize the vocabulary and the system for the AAC user.

 Links & References